top of page

 How to Mount Canvas or Linen to Wood Panels (and Why It Matters)

 Mounting canvas or linen to wood panels is one of the best ways to create a stable, archival surface for your artwork.
-I use this method regularly in my own studio, and I recommend it to artists who want long-term protection, precision, and the peace of mind that their paintings will last for generations.
+I use this method regularly on panels we produce, and I recommend it to artists who want long-term protection, precision, and the peace of mind that their paintings will last for generations.

 Unlike stretched canvas, which can sag or bounce under the brush, a mounted surface gives you control and consistency.
 And unlike painting directly on wood, a mounted canvas can be removed and re-mounted if something ever goes wrong with the panel itself.